 Traditional Bulgarian Dances

-The Bulgarian Cultural and Heritage Center of Seattle is proud to announce a new Bulgarian folklore program for children: “Medena Pitka” (Honey Bread) Sunday Afternoons from September 2013 – June 2014
+The Bulgarian Cultural and Heritage Center of Seattle is proud to announce a new Bulgarian folklore program for children: “Medena Pitka” (Honey Bread) Saturday Afternoons (at 1PM) from September 2013 – June 2014

 MEDENA PITKA (Honey Bread) is a program of The Bulgarian Cultural and Heritage Center of Seattle that organically interweaves knowledge of traditional Bulgarian rituals and celebrations and practical knowledge of Bulgarian proverbial lyrics, rhythms, songs and dance.
 It introduces children to our traditional folklore in a way in which students learn by doing.
 Learning about symmetrical and asymmetrical meters means involvement of children in rhythmic practices (verbally, vocally and bodily).
 Hearing about ancient traditional rituals means not only listening to stories about their origin but also memorizing songs and dances related to these rituals through movements.